 the 606 — bloomingdale trail.

-Bucktown is lively but still feels residential — quiet side streets just a few blocks off busy commercial corridors like Damen, Armitage, and Milwaukee.
+Bucktown is lively but still feels residential — quiet side streets just a few blocks off busy corridors like Damen, Armitage, and Milwaukee.

 A few local favorites that give Bucktown its character.
 These are great starting points if you’re getting to know the neighborhood.